-Excel offers a useful tool-the Solver function-for finding a polynomial equation's chemically significant roo.
+Excel offers a useful tool-the Solver function-for finding the chemically significant root of a polynomial equation.
 In addition, it is easy to solve a system of simultaneous equations by constructing a spreadsheet that allows you to test and evaluate multiple solutions.
 Let's work through two examples.